hexpunk/hexpunk/README.md

 ### Beep boop, I'm a computer

-Bless us, O Executive! and these Thy gifts,<br/>
-Which we are about to receive from Thy capital,<br/>
-Through which we may earn our survival.<br/>
-Amen.

-We give Thee thanks, Almighty Corporation, for all Thy wages,<br/>
-Who remain profitable and reign for ever and ever.<br/>
-Amen.

 <!--
 **JayAndCatchFire/JayAndCatchFire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.